About Richard Ray

 Upon his return, Ray met a woman and, after knowing her for about three months, married her.

 Emotional baggage came into this marriage like an ugly wedding present.
 In later interviews with probation officers, police and psychologists, Ray said he used his children to satisfy his needs because of his guilt about masturbation and adultery.

-The girl’s mother became suspicious when her daughter began acting out sexually; 2-year-olds don’t normally seek out their father’s penis.
-But by that time, Ray was already on his way out of the community.
+His wife said she tolerated 20 unhappy years of marriage because of the church’s teachings against breaking up the family.

 Two Mormon bishops in Virginia had called stake president Alan Farnsworth in Mesa to report that Ray had molested his niece while he was on vacation.

+Ray confessed to Farnsworth, who persuaded him to go to the police.
 Ray had been counseled by at least two different bishops eight years earlier for another sexual incident, with another relative.

 In that case, however, the police weren’t notified.
 In a court report, probation officer Lori Scott noted that Ray, his wife and their family had all been raised in the Mormon church, which influenced every aspect of their lives.
-Ray held various positions in his wards and was deeply involved in church activities.

 “It is also evident that even though the defendant’s wife and the defendant himself went to their church for guidance and leadership, church leaders were ill-equipped to deal with the extent of the defendant’s psychological problem, and apparently did little to help him,” Scott told the court.

-“On at lest one occasion, he came to the attention of church officials who might have intervened, but they did not.
 Ultimately, he was to spend 20 years or more molesting female children of various ages who happened to have the misfortune of being available to him.”

 Had Ray been reported in 1976, when the church first learned of his problem, he might not have had the chance to victimize children for the next eight years.